Gauravport/Salesforce-Portfolio/README.md

 <img width="1918" height="819" alt="image" src="https://github.com/user-attachments/assets/2d5d68db-c944-4bf3-91d2-fa99d1c3c688" />

 Moreover, we can not use Data import wizard to insert opportunity in Developer edition.
 So we used workbench to insert opportunity.

+8. Since Developer edition does not have Sandbox available.
+I have explained it below.

+   ### Flow Deployment & Change Management

+In a production Salesforce environment, I would first develop and configure the Flow in a sandbox environment rather than making changes directly in production.
+After completing the configuration, I would test the Flow using multiple scenarios, including positive, negative, and edge cases, and verify that the Flow does not create unintended updates, duplicate records, or recursive execution.
+Once testing is complete, I would document the change, its business purpose, dependencies, and expected impact, and validate the required metadata and configuration.
+The Flow would then be deployed to the production environment using an appropriate Salesforce deployment method, such as Change Sets or Salesforce CLI/DevOps tools, depending on the organization's release-management process.
+After deployment, I would activate the appropriate Flow version in production, perform post-deployment validation with representative records, monitor for errors, and confirm with the relevant stakeholders that the business process is functioning as expected.
+Any issues identified after deployment would be investigated through Flow error emails, debug logs, and configuration review, with corrective changes managed through the same controlled deployment process.